 “Sure have,” he’d replied, eyes fixed ahead.

-For miles, they followed a river that was half-frozen and covered in patches of ice but still raging across boulders embedded in its core.
+For miles, they followed a river that was half-frozen and covered in shields of ice but still raging across boulders embedded in its core.
 Douglas-fir, Ponderosa pine and leafless quaking aspen lined the road, pointing upwards to an endless blue sky devoid of clouds.
 Ascending higher, they eventually reached alpine tundra, far above the tree line.
-Here, the sun reflected brightly against the crests of snow-covered fourteener mountains.
+Here, the sun reflected brightly against the crests of snow-covered Fourteener mountains.
 Ben had never seen Colorado from this perspective – had only ever been to Aspen and Telluride, the safer places, never taking the scenic route, never driving on a questionable mountain highway that probably should have remained closed.
 But there was no denying the immense beauty of the terrain, even on that formidable road.

 Strangely, Travis seemed perfectly content driving, as though he traveled long distances and treacherous paths frequently.

 Their remaining time at the hotel had been quick.
 Ben had showered and dressed and called down to the concierge desk to request an extra toothbrush for Travis.
 He’d also ordered a bottle of ibuprofen, dry toast and two large Bloody Mary cocktails, which had been promptly and expertly delivered to the room within minutes.
 Although events of the previous evening had remained foggy in his mind, he’d decided to keep quiet about it; bringing it up would have only punctuated the anxiety and uneasiness he was feeling.
 And Travis had chosen not to discuss it, so he’d gone about his business, packing his carry-on bag and grabbing his snowboard from its lonely corner.